nishatalwars/Textutils/README.md

 # textutils
- This Application works with the text functionalities
+ This Application works with text functionalities using React